MLstate/opa-watch/README.md

 You can correct the error and continue to work on your project, at any time the project is correct again, the last version will be launched and testable in your browser.

+# FAQ

+## Is my project supported?

+It should work off-the-shelf with any project created by opa-create or containing an `opa.conf` or a `Makefile` files.
+It can be easily customized to work with most projects.

 ## Is my Makefile supported?

 If `make` builds your project and `make run` launches or relaunches your project, then yes it is supported.

 ## My Makefile is not supported, what should I do?

 Assuming `make target1` is compiling your project, generating `target1.exe`.
 You can do:
 `opa-watch --src-dir path/opa_project --command "make target1.exe" --command "killall target1 && target1.exe"`
 See "How to use with project with custom build rules?" for explanations.

 ## How to use for a project with custom build rules?